rootstrap/blog/README.md

 Other than that, all the same practices we’re already following for [code reviews](https://github.com/rootstrap/tech-guides/tree/master/code-review) should be taken into account on this process.

 Lastly, when the review process has been completed, your article will be merged into the repo, the originating issue will be closed, and your article will be scheduled to be released.
 To finish the process, you should work with the person in charge of the blog styling to work on your content and get it ready to be presented to the world!

+## Notes

+- Please, follow our [guide](https://github.com/rootstrap/blog/blob/master/GUIDE.md) to structure your post according to the standards we have defined.